-Whether you are a millennial trying to save a buck, or a seasoned bill-payer trying to minimize the monthly damage – cutting cable or satellite may have crossed your mind recently.
+Whether you are a millennial trying to save a buck or a seasoned bill-payer looking to minimize monthly expenses, cutting cable or satellite may have crossed your mind recently.

 And, you are not alone.
 According to a recent survey, 60% of Americans have already ditched cable TV in favor of streaming alternatives.
 And another 29% say they are close to canceling their cable or satellite subscription.
 According to Neilson, the rate of homes cutting their cable and getting their broadcast channels for free with over-the-air (OTA) antennas represents a 48% increase over just the last eight years.